Italy: In the Path of the Etruscans

 Our walking tour will take us to several important sites in Perugia.
 We will enter the Volumnus Hypogeum, the 3rd century BC underground tomb of the wealthy Volumnus family of Etruscan nobility.
 It has the characteristic layout of an Etruscan-Roman home with an atrium and seven rooms and is one of the most important monuments from this ancient time.
 The heads of Medusa, the mythological Gorgon with coiling poisonous snakes instead of hair, are displayed throughout the hypogeum.
 We will go into the Sorbello Well that once supplied water to the entire city.
 An extraordinary feat of hydraulic engineering, the Etruscans sunk an 18-foot shaft more than 115 feet deep under the city.
 To support the cover over the well, two massive trusses of travertine were constructed, and they still protect the cistern more than 2,000 years later.

 Umbria’s Archaeology Museum is housed in the former Dominican convent of San Domenic.
 The most notable artifact of the Etruscan collection is the Cippo di Perugia, a boundary stone that contains the longest Etruscan inscription ever found.
 The Cathedral of Saint Lorenzo was constructed over a period of 150 years, and the exterior was never completed.
 The interior is late Gothic with three aisles divided by octagonal pillars over crossbow vaulting, and the Chapel of San Bernardino contains Federico Barocci’s exquisite Deposition, painted in 1567-69.
-Dinner is on our own.
-(B/L)

 Day 8 Cortona and Palazzo Pretorio

-On our drive through the beautiful Tuscan countryside, the dazzling medieval hill town of Cortona will appear high on a mountaintop.
-It was made famous in recent decades as it was the setting for Frances Mayes’ novel Under the Tuscan Sun.
-The medieval walls surrounding the town’s historic center contain imposing remnants of fortifications built by the Etruscans.
-As we walk through the medieval streets, stop to visit the Etruscan Academy Museum, or Museo dell’Accademia Etrusca, to view fascinating finds from nearby excavations, and the Accademia Etrusca, housed within the Palazzo Pretorio.
+As we walk through the medieval streets, stop to visit the Etruscan Academy Museum, or Museo dell’Accademia Etrusca, to view fascinating finds from nearby excavations and the Accademia Etrusca, housed within the Palazzo Pretorio.
 Down the slope of the hillside is the 16th century Santa Maria Nuova Church, built to house a miraculous image of the virgin, and at the foot of the hill are found beautiful Etruscan tombs and burial mounds, now incorporated into the archaeological park of Cortona.
-Overnight for two nights at the Hotel San Luca.
-(B/L/D)

 Day 9Petrarch’s Arezzo

 Arezzo was once one of the Etruscan Dodecapolis.
 Our all-day walking tour will give us views of the city’s most celebrated sites.
-Dominating the city is The Duomo, or Cathedral di San Donato.
+Dominating the city is The Duomo or Cathedral di San Donato.
 It was built on what was an earlier Christian church and possibly of the ancient city’s acropolis.
 The interior is embellished with frescoes by Aretine artists, seven stained glass windows created in 1516-1524 by Guillaume de Marcillat, and a well-known 13th-century crucifix by Cimabue.
 The Medici Fortress is in the form of a star with five points.
 It was quarried from stone from the Roman amphitheater.
 Santa Maria della Pieve, with its striking façade, existed as early as 1008.

 Behind its Romanesque apse, our stroll along Corso Italia takes us through the Piazza Grande.
 This medieval square is encircled by several landmark buildings.
 Notably, we will see many different architectural styles, from medieval towers to the Renaissance Loggiato Vasariano, from the Gothic-Renaissance Palazzo della Fraternita dei Laici to Palazzo delle Logge designed by Vasari.
 A poet and scholar, Petrarch was the most famous man born in Arezzo.
 Located just off Corso Italia is Casa del Petrarca.
 Reputedly built on the 16th-century remains of a medieval building, this is traditionally held to be Francesco Petrarch’s birthplace.
 The Capella Bacci, in the apse of the Basilica di San Francesco, showcases Piero della Francesca’s fresco of the Legend of the True Cross, one of Italian art’s greatest works.
 Ivan Bruschi, a wealthy antique dealer, restored the 13th-century Palazzo del Capitano del Popolo in the 1960s.
-Now a museum, it houses his collection including art from Etruscan, Greek, Roman, medieval and Renaissance periods.
+Now a museum, it houses his collection, including art from Etruscan, Greek, Roman, medieval, and Renaissance periods.
 The Roman Amphitheater is a skeleton of a once important theater that held 13,000 attendees.
 The archaeological museum behind it houses an impressive collection of Etruscan and Roman ceramics and glassware.
-Dinner is on our own.
-(B/L)

 Day 10Etruscan town of Volterra